MrMelbert/tgstation/jollystation_modules/README.md

 NON-MODULE CHANGE END /*
 ```

+- It doesn't matter if you use Non-Module Change/Changes.
+Try to keep the ending part 'Module Change/s' consistent.
+DO NOT USE 'MODULAR'.

 ## ...custom things to vendors:

 Go to `jollystation_modules/code/modules/vending/_vending.dm` and use the template provided to add or remove items from vendors.
 Follow the provided template there.